joelouthan/theologic.us/content/posts/x2020-03-25-a-life-of-compromise.md

 categories:
   - Memoir
 tags:
-  - 'Memoir: A Life of Compromise'
+  - 'A Life of Compromise'
 draft: true
 ---

+**Why In The Fuck Do I Remember Everything?**

+Earliest memories

+Things you want to forget

+But your brain never forgets--the effects of sin on your God-given personality